mannychang/erika2_Scicos-FLEX/ee/ReadMe.txt

+Scicos Pack v8

+- contrib
-- contrib: Must be placed inside the Scicos-4.1.2 folder.
+Must be placed inside the Scilab-4.1.2 folder.

+- firmware
-- firmware: The precompileed firmware for the Pic18 MCU to enable USB communication.
+The precompileed firmware for the Pic18 MCU to enable USB communication.

+- scicos_examples
-- scicos_examples: A basic set of examples to test the Flex board.
+A basic set of examples to test the Flex board.

+- user
-- user: It contains the .scilab config file that needs to be placed in the user folder.
+It contains the .scilab config file that needs to be placed in the user folder.